JoinColony/purser/docs/_Interface_Common_Wallet_Interface.md

 WalletInstance.keystore: Promise<String>
 ```

 This is prop has both a `getter` and a `setter` attached to it.
-The `getter` is `async` and returns a `Promise`, while the `setter` is synchronous and give you the ability to set the encryption password.
+The `getter` is `async` and returns a `Promise`, while the `setter` is synchronous and gives you the ability to set the encryption password.

-The `getter` `Promise` won't resolve if an encryption password wasn't set, either via the `password` argument when instantiating the wallet or via the aforementioned `setter`.
+The `getter` `Promise` will *not* resolve if an encryption password wasn't set, either via the `password` argument when instantiating the wallet or via the aforementioned `setter`.

 Upon resolving, the `Promise` will return a `JSON`-formatted `String`. _(Which you can transform into an object using `JSON.parse()`)_.

-This `getter` is also [memoized](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get#Smart_self-overwriting_lazy_getters), so the next time you read it's value, it will be served from memory instead of being re-calculated.
+This `getter` is also [memoized](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get#Smart_self-overwriting_lazy_getters), so the next time you read its value, it will be served from memory instead of being re-calculated.

 If the wallet was instantiated using an encrypted `keystore`, than this value is already set and memoized, so calling this will return the value instantly,